guerrero-fj/hybrid-r-python-template/README.md

 # 🌀 Hybrid R + Python Quarto Template

+This project demonstrates a reproducible workflow combining R, Python (via Conda), and Quarto (.qmd notebooks).

+It is designed for users who want to mix R and Python in one project while maintaining clean, version-controlled environments.

 A ready-to-use, reproducible template for hybrid data science workflows using:

 - **R** for statistical computing and visualization (via `renv`)